Drug Abuse in Veterans

-As every good soldier learned, you must know your enemy in order to defeat it.
-The following guide will explain both the causes and effects of drug abuse in veterans.
+As every good soldier learned, you must know your enemy to defeat it.
+The following guide will explain the causes and effects of the most prevalent form of drug abuse in veterans.
 This knowledge can give you an advantage in the fight.
-And if you or a loved one are struggling with addiction and co occurring mental disorders, your next step is to reach out for help.
+And if you or a loved one are struggling with addiction and co-occurring mental disorders, your next step is to reach out for help.

-Contact Transformations Mending Fences today to learn everything we can offer to help you overcome this conflict.
+Contact Transformations Mending Fences at (888) 995-6013 to learn everything we can offer to help you overcome this conflict.

 Causes of Drug Abuse in Veterans